Usman-Khan707/Histopathology-Metastasis-Classification-with-Grad-CAM/README.md

 ## 7. Interactive Application

-The trained model is served through a Streamlit application (`app.py`, deployed at the link above) that allows a user to:
+The trained model is served through a Streamlit application (`app.py`) that allows a user to:

 - Upload one or more tissue patch images (PNG/JPG) for batch inference.
 - Toggle a Grad-CAM overlay and adjust its opacity via a slider.